 The tips/hints below are the ones that have helped me successfully reach Boston qualifying goals in the decades of the 70’s, 80’s, 90’s, 00 ‘s and 2010 plus.
-I rarely take a peek at other training programs and have no idea what they offer, Some of this data may coincide or overlap, yet, there may be a grain, kernel or gem that one may glean from this insight, which may help make a difference when striving for a reachable goal.
+Some of this data may offer a kernel or gem, which may help make a difference when striving for a reachable goal.

 but I can, I can I can, I am going to Boston.
 I have run lots of marathons in my career but there is absolutely nothing compared to

 Boston.
 The entire weekend is filled with incredible buzz, energy and camaraderie.

 It is not an easy task to qualify for Boston.
 Discipline and dedication to a training program is the highest priority but the end

 result is crossing the finish line on Boylston Street and worth every ounce of effort.